Sage-Bionetworks/recover/src/lambda_function/s3_event_config/README.md

-It will then put a S3 event notification configuration into the input data bucket which allows the input data bucket to trigger the S3 to JSON lambda with S3 new object notifications whenever new objects are added to it and eventually lead to the start of the S3-to-JSON workflow.
+It will then put a S3 event notification configuration into the input data bucket which allows the input data bucket to trigger a specific destination type with S3 new object notifications whenever new objects are added to it and eventually lead to the start of the S3-to-JSON workflow.

+Currently **only** the following destination types are supported:

+- Lambda Function
+- SQS queue

 ## Event format